-With a highly flexible programme design and incorporating the concept of 'Minor', students of a particular stream can select one to three Stream Core Courses from another stream as Programme Electives according to their interests and professional needs.
+- In addition to the core courses of the two streams, the programme provides a total of 30 electives, covering the areas of Chinese language and literature, Chinese history and cultural heritage. - With a highly flexible programme design and incorporating the concept of 'Minor', students of a particular stream can select one to three electives from another stream according to their interests and professional needs. - Classes will be held on weekday daytime/evenings or Saturday afternoons.
+If possible, one or two courses may be offered in Summer Term.